lovering810/AZILE-partners/README.md

 Support files:

 Everything is set up to work if left in this file configuration - that is, everything in the Azile folder.
-If you just want to talk to one of the partners as a one-off, you can follow the prompt that pops up when you call the program to enter the file path to the folder.
-If you want to be able to talk to any of the partners more regularly without having to type in the path each time, pop into therapist.py and adjust line 74 accordingly.

 All personalities have dictionaries of the same response triggers and their attendant answers, with minor changes between personalities.
 More fun and more noticeable to change are the dictionaries of dialectic replacement and pet names (and, to a lesser extent, leaders).
 If you don’t see a change in the pet names or leaders right away, you may want to adjust the frequency with which the personality applies them, a figure found in Azile/therapists/therapy_personalities.txt

 Further Info: